Police: Man arrested in Jacqueline Avant case

 The Beverly Hills Police Department announced the arrest of Aariel Maynor on Thursday afternoon.

-Maynor is currently on parole and was taken into custody early Wednesday by Los Angeles police at a separate residence after a burglary was reported there, Beverly Hills Police Chief Mark Stainbrook said.
+Maynor is currently on parole and was taken into custody early Wednesday by Los Angeles police after a burglary in a separate residence, Beverly Hills Police Chief Mark Stainbrook said.

-Police recovered an AR-15 rifle at that home that was believed to have been used in the shooting of Jacqueline Avant.
-Maynor accidentally shot himself in the foot with the gun, police said, and is being treated before he can be booked into jail.
+Police recovered an AR-15 rifle at the home where Maynor was arrested.
+It was believed to have been used in the shooting of Jacqueline Avant.
+Maynor shot himself in the foot with the gun and is being treated before he can be booked into jail.

-Authorities do not believe there are any other suspects in the Avant case, and Stainbrook said there are no outstanding threats to public safety.

-Police have not yet determined Maynor’s motive or whether he targeted the Avant home or it was a random attack.
-It was not immediately known if he had an attorney.
+Authorities do not believe there are any other suspects in the Avant case.
+It was not immediately known if Maynor had an attorney.

 Police were called to the Avants’ home early Wednesday after a 2:23 a.m. call reporting a shooting.
 Officers found Jacqueline Avant, 81, with a gunshot wound.
 She was taken to the hospital but did not survive.